sigbuild/sigbuild.github.io/README.md

 *production* includes `"homepage": "https://sigbuild.github.io"` in the package.json.

-Through the package.json, it just runs the predeploy and deploy scripts:
+Through the package.json, it just eventually runs the predeploy and deploy scripts:
 ```
   "scripts": {
     "predeploy": "yarn build",